Heyuannia: H. yanshini

 H. yanshini was first described and named by Rinchen Barsbold in 1981, as a new genus and species Ingenia yanshini.
 The name "Ingenia" derives from the Ingen Khoboor Depression of Bayankhongor Province (Barun Goyot Formation), Mongolia, from whence it was collected, while the specific name yanshini was chosen in honour of academician Aleksandr Leonidovich Yanshin (1911–1999), who was adviser and mentor to Rinchen Barsbold during his time at the Paleontological Institute in St. Petersburg, Russia.
 Most of the material known for this is species actually a composite of four specimens, including the holotype skull of Conchoraptor.

 The generic name Ingenia was preoccupied by the generic name of Ingenia mirabilis (Gerlach, 1957), a tripyloidid nematode.
 Thus, an alternative generic name, Ajancingenia, was proposed by Jesse Easter in 2013.
 The replacement generic name is derived also from ajanc (аянч; a traveler in Mongolian), as a Western allusion to sticking one's thumb out for hitchhiking, in reference to the first manual ungual of Ajancingenia which is twice as large as the second.
-In 2018, Gregory Funston et al. noted that Easter's redescription had "several ethical problems", including plaigiarized text.
+In 2018, Gregory Funston and colleagues noted that Easter's redescription had "several ethical problems", including plaigiarized text.
 Although this is not enough reason to invalidate Ajancingenia, they reclassified it as a species of Heyuannia, creating the new combination Heyuannia yanshini, in order to avoid an ethical dilemma.
-This assignment has been accepted by many papers since.
+This assignment has since been accepted by other authors.